-This is a design I drew years ago (in markers pencil and gouache) for a story idea, created by John Hays, about a weirdo San Francisco detective.
-The project was called THE DICK.
+This is a design I drew years ago (in markers pencil and gouache) for a story idea created by John Hays, about a weirdo San Francisco private-eye.

-It also illustrates my most recent reading obsession; detectives; hard boiled, soft boiled and scrambled.
+It also illustrates a recent reading obsession – DETECTIVES; hard boiled, soft boiled and scrambled.
 This fascination came to me by way of the informal paperback exchange in my apartment building.
 Tenants leave their old books on a mantel shelf in the lobby for others to take, and in doing so I discovered many authors I may not have heard of otherwise.

 One neighbour is clearly an avid reader of crime fiction, because I found several mysteries by Tony Hillerman that chronicle investigations by Officer JIM CHEE and Lt.
 JOE LEAPHORN of the Navajo Tribal Police.
 Another find was a novel by MC Beaton from her series about HAMISH MACBETH, a small town policeman whose beat is the Scottish Highlands.
 My next score was Carl Hiassen‘s very funny crime novel called SICK PUPPY which follows an outraged environmentalist chasing after corrupt real-estate development in Florida.

 But what really got me interested in reading more detective fiction were some books by Robert Crais, featuring smart-alec LA detective ELVIS COLE.
 Though set in contemporary LA (late 1980s to early 2000s) they are written in the first-person narration I associate with the classic private-eye style.
 I have read about 7 of the books in this series and due to the funny-tough, sensitive-guy persona of the main character they are very fun to read.